TangerineMoss9/PythonSQL/README.md

-This Repository contain schoolwork related to using SQL in Python
+This Repository contain schoolwork related to using SQL in Python saved as html files for class submission